nytimes/react-tracking/README.md

 **The format for the tracking data object is a contract between your app and the ultimate consumer of the tracking data.**

 This library simply merges the tracking data objects together (as it flows through your app's React component hierarchy) into a single object that's ultimately sent to the tracking library.

+### TypeScript Support

+You can get the type definitions for React Tracking from DefinitelyTyped using `@types/react-tracking`.
+For an always up-to-date example of syntax, you should consult [the react-tracking type tests](https://github.com/DefinitelyTyped/DefinitelyTyped/blob/master/types/react-tracking/test/react-tracking-with-types-tests.tsx).